Bank Physiotherapist by Spire Healthcare Ltd

+- Out-patient clinic lists / working on the wards - majority orthopaedics, spinal, some urology, general surgery and gynaecology.
+This is not a definitive list

-- To provide a high standard of specialist hand therapy assessment, diagnosis, treatment and advice to patients within the physiotherapy department
+- To provide a high standard of physiotherapy assessment, diagnosis, treatment and advice to patients on the ward and within the outpatient department

-- Discuss, agree and explain responsibilities for the therapy assessment of patients, including their needs and any associated risks
+- Discuss, agree and explain responsibilities for the physiotherapy assessment of patients, including their needs and any associated risks

 - Using clinical reasoning skills develop treatment plans that are appropriate to the patient taking into consideration their physiotherapy care, risks and wellbeing.